lgili/SpiceLab/docs/examples-usage.md

 # Using the examples

-Circuit Toolkit ships runnable demos under `examples/`.
+spicelab ships runnable demos under `examples/`.
 Execute them from the repository root with `uv run --active python examples/<script>.py`.

 1. Ensure an engine is available.
 NGSpice is the default: